-The Agricultural and Mechanical College of Kentucky is established on the old City Park grounds of the city of Lexington, given to the Commonwealth for this purpose.
-The site is elevated, and commands a good view of the city and surrounding country.
+rounding country.
 A new College building has been erected, containing commodious chapel, society rooms, lecture and recitation rooms sufficient for the accommodation of 600 students.
-A large and well ventilated dormitory has also been built, with rooms for ninety students, for the use of the appointees sent by the Legislative Representative Districts of the State to the agricultural, engineering, scientific or classical departments of the College, and containing suitable dining-room, kitchen, matron's and servants' rooms.
+Two large and well ventilated dormitories have also been built, with rooms for one hundred and sixty students, for the use of the appointees sent by the Legislative Representative Districts of the State to the agricultural, engineering, scientific or classical departments of the College, and containing suitable dining-rooms, kitchens and servants' rooms.